zhaoyyoo/zhaoyyoo.github.io/index.md

 <img src="me.jpg" width="20%">

 Hi!
-My name is Yuanyuan Zhao, studying for my master degree of Data Science (Computer Science and Technology) in Academy for Advanced Interdisceplinary Studies, Peking University.
+My name is Yuanyuan Zhao, studying for my master degree of Data Science (Computer Science and Technology) in Academy for Advanced Interdisciplinary Studies, Peking University.

 I have been a research assistant in the [Language Computing and Web Mining Group](http://www.icst.pku.edu.cn/lcwm/) since 2017, supervised by [Dr. Weiwei Sun](http://wsun106.github.io).